 No, not really.
 I had a general idea of what kind of career I would like to go into, but I wasn’t aware of what I needed to do and how to go that extra mile to get there.

-The careers advisors guided me through all my options and the best steps you need to take to get there.
+The careers advisers guided me through all my options and the best steps you need to take to get there.
 They were very helpful and gave their honest opinion for me to make the best decisions to better myself.
 They’ve provided amazing opportunities to gain insight and experience with employers and offered support with writing CVs and personal statements.

 One of the opportunities presented to me was Career Ready, a national charity that works with employers and colleges to support young people get skills for their careers.
 You’re paired with a business mentor according to your career ambitions, to develop your skills and experience.
 I was placed with a corporate solicitor who gave me a professional view and new perspectives on what the job involves and helped me with setting my career goals.